NascHQ/dsw/readme.md

 - fetch: The (string)path to be loaded instead of the original request
 - redirect: same as fetch, but setting the header status to 302
 - cache: An object containing cache information for the request
+- output: String, accepting the use of variables ($1, $2, etc) to be the response itselfe

 #### Cache